mk-fg/rtl8812au/README.rst

 gordboy repo already has VHT patches and is updated to work with latest kernels.

-This repo is for testing various performance patches/tweaks on top of that.
+This repo is for testing various performance-related patches/tweaks on top of that.

-Note that performance for 5.2.x driver version seem to be worse than for older 5.1.5, see "old-5.1.5" branch here for that version instead.

 For ArchLinuxARM PKGBUILD of module from this repo for ODROID-C2 (aarch64, mainline 4.13.x+ kernel), see: